-When reaching out to promoters it is important they know where to look if they want to find out more about you.
-Make sure you have links to your social media accounts and your band’s website.
-It’s also important to make sure the links are not broken or dead.
-Make sure the information provided is an accurate reflection of your band today.
-You don’t want to link to a website showcasing your band’s easy-listening cover days if you are now writing and performing original acid rock tunes.
+Make sure any links to your social media accounts and website are live and clearly visible when reaching out to promoters.
+The information provided should also be an accurate reflection of your current band.
+You don’t want to link to a website showcasing your easy-listening or cover band days if you are now writing and performing original acid-rock tunes.

-As with the biography, the photos, video, and artwork you send out and provide links to in your EPK should be of very high quality, and hiring a professional should be considered.
-Make sure to use high quality, high-resolution headshots and photographs that accurately capture the image you wish to portray.
-Grainy, out-of-focus photos and videos or sloppily drawn artwork mark you as a beginner.
-With photos, it is also worthwhile to provide images that are both horizontal and vertical plus varied in size so they can be utilized in a wide variety of layouts.
+Much like your biography, the photos, video, and artwork you send out should be of very high quality, and hiring a professional should be considered.
+Make sure to use high-resolution headshots that accurately capture the image you want to portray.
+Grainy, out-of-focus photos, poorly produced videos, and amateurish artwork will mark you as a beginner.
+With photos, it is also worthwhile to provide images that are both horizontal and vertical and varied in size, so they can be utilized in a wide variety of layouts.

 Once you have nailed all the core components of your EPK and you’re ready to send it out, make one last check and ensure that you have included current and accurate contact information.
-Double check phone numbers and emails for typos and to make sure you’re not using a long forgotten manager’s email.
-It is also worthwhile to include at least two current contact sources in the event a promoter has any difficulty making contact.
-Remember, no matter how much work you put into your EPK, it’s worthless if you omit or put in faulty or outdated contact information.
+Double-check phone numbers and emails for typos and make sure you’re not using a former manager’s email.

-EPKs are a vital source to the success in the music industry today, so it’s worth taking the time to do it right.
-Taking the time to proofread and using professional assistance when needed could be the difference between playing that next big gig or sitting home on another Friday night.
+EPKs are a vital starting point for success in the music industry, so it’s worth doing it right.
+Taking the time to proofread and use professional assistance when needed could be the difference between playing that next big gig or sitting home on another Friday night.